Praful-John2409/PotatoCo-Yield-Prediction/README.md

    - **Handling Missing Values**:
      - Interpolated missing values in emissions data using linear and mean methods.
    - **Feature Engineering**:
-     - Combined datasets using `merge` to form a single, cohesive DataFrame.
+     - Combined datasets using `merge` to form a single, cohesive DataFrame on 'year'.
    - **Final DataFrame**:
      - The cleaned and merged dataset was structured for time series regression.